 There are four parts to getting a really nicely domed muffin top.

-- First - using the muffin method for mixing.
+- Use the muffin method for mixing.
 This allows the eggs to create air bubbles which then grow larger once the baking powder is activated.

-- Second - filling your muffin cups nearly to the top.
+- Fill your muffin cups nearly to the top.
 Lots of recipes call for filling a muffin cup ½ or ⅔ full, but those will result in flat tops.

-- Three - high baking temperature.
+- Start with a high baking temperature.
 By baking muffins at a higher temperature than cake for example, the outer edge of the muffin sets quickly and pushes the center up as it continues to bake.

-- Four - cooking the appropriate time.
+- Cook for the appropriate time.
 If you take your muffins out of the oven too soon, the tops may fall leaving a flat or indented muffin top.

 Storage & Reheating